GreycLab/gmic-community/news/gmic36_en.md

 ===
 [![Rolling Cube - video](https://gmic.eu/gmic36/img/gmic_rolling_cube_small.gif)](https://gmic.eu/gmic36/img/gmic_rolling_cube_small.gif)
 _Fig.
 4.1.3.
-3D animation of a rolling cube._
+Animation of a 3D rolling cube._
 ===

 [The source code for this effect](https://gmic.eu/samples/cube3d.gmic) is a bit longer than the previous examples, so we don’t include it directly here.
 But at just 47 lines, it’s still quite reasonable 😊!